-Nico Tortorella Will Star In The New 'Walking Dead' Spinoff Series On AMC
+Nico Tortorella Just Landed A Major Role In The 'Walking Dead' Spinoff

 Designing tattoos in the depths of Brooklyn isn't quite the same as living in a world inflicted with zombies, but Nico Tortorella is going to figure out how to balance both.
 The Younger actor has spent six seasons and counting on the TV Land comedy, but when they aren't in the shoes of tattoo artist Josh, Nico Tortorella will star in the new Walking Dead spinoff series on AMC.